sebastiano123-c/DroneIno/docs/README.md

 Here I use a 1n4007 diode D1, which drops the battery voltage about 0.7V.
 The Vin pin is the 5V pin.
 This can be problem if you need 5V for some component.
 In this case, you can also add a voltage regulator (Vreg) after the diode and tune it to give 5V.
-The voltage divider is composed by the resistances R1 = 5.1kOhm and R2 = 1.22kOhm.
+I recommend to use the voltage divider composed by the resistances R1 = 5.32kOhm (series of a 5.1kOhm and 0.22Ohm) and R2 = 2kOhm.
+With this you will obtain a maximum input voltage of 3.25V.
+Otherwise, take a look at the [batteryCalc](https://github.com/sebastiano123-c/DroneIno/tree/main/test/batteryCalc.cpp) file to calculate the voltage divider.
 For the LEDs, R3 = 330Ohm.

 _Note_: with this scheme BE VERY CAREFUL, when connecting the USB cable disconnect the battery otherwise the battery will be damaged.